- Why seeking outside equity investors for an SBA loan can help you purchase a larger business

 The investor you're looking for will not be a professional investor like a venture capital company or an investment bank.

-Instead, it is probably a high-net-worth individual who is looking to beat the average market or real estate return and is comfortable with the very real risk of owning a business.
+Instead, it is probably a high-net-worth individual looking to beat the average market or real estate return.
+It is comfortable with the very real risk of owning a business.
 They’re probably looking for an internal rate of return, or IRR, between 15 and 25 percent.

 They are also likely to be a passive investor and will likely let you run the business as you see fit.